-Because these stimuli contributed to drug abuse, you might think that they’re the reasons for your chemical dependency.
+Because these stimuli contributed to drug use issues, you might think they’re the reasons for your chemical dependency.
 An addiction treatment counselor may use psychodynamic therapy to help you dig deeper.
-So what is psychodynamic therapy against the backdrop of drug or alcohol abuse?
+So what is psychodynamic therapy against the backdrop of drug or alcohol use issues?

 Realizing that a job loss contributed to your drug-seeking behavior may scratch the surface.
 Psychodynamic therapy lets you examine your unconscious responses to the problem.
 This intervention seeks to answer why a stressful event resulted in an unhealthy reaction.
 Similarly, it explores why you didn’t respond in healthy ways to the stressor.

-For many participants in a rehab program, this therapy can mean going back to childhood memories.
+For many participants in a rehab program, this therapy can mean returning to childhood memories.
 You need to find the root of the reaction.
 Doing so prevents it from causing future problems.
 Moreover, it becomes an integral aspect of relapse prevention.

 As compelling as a psychodynamic therapy program can be, it can’t stand alone.
 Dealing with addiction calls for a multi-pronged approach.
 Rehab program participants have excellent success with multiple modalities.
 Examples include the following: